arthurgivigir/top-reddits/README.md

 https://www.reddit.com/top.json

 ### What I've done?
-- I've implemented a all the **required features** and two **nice to have**.
+- I've implemented all the **required features** and two **nice to have**.
 - I've implemented some few testes to show how can I test a Mocked API and the transfomation between a model and an entity.
-The best scenario is implement in all functionalities, but I was afraid to not delivery at time this challenge.
+The best scenario is implement all functionalities, but I was afraid to not delivery at time this challenge.
     - This test helped me to implement the service and to map the most needed elements from json.
 - The images have been loaded and saved inside a local cache.
 I dind't implement a loading at the images, but I could complete the basic scenario.
-- The details page can show a image and a link, if the user clicks on it, Safary will be opened loading the content.
+- The details page can show a image and a link, if the user clicks on it, Safari will be opened loading the content.
+- The details page can save the image if the user clicks on save button.
+This coverages only the success scenario.